 Working to preserve the health of women and families since 1995.

-- With the MOH, Jhpiego piloted and introduced cervical cancer prevention services at two university hospitals and subsequently expanded them to 12 additional sites with financial support from other organizations.
-From 2010 to 2014, 13,999 women were screened for cervical cancer, 8.9% screened positive and 65.9% of those who screened positive received cryotherapy in a single visit.
+- With the MOH, Jhpiego piloted and introduced cervical cancer prevention services at two university hospitals and subsequently expanded them to 21 additional sites with financial support from other organizations.
+Currently, efforts are underway to integrate cervical cancer prevention services into other health services and to adopt the latest screening and treatment technologies (e.g., HPV molecular testing and thermal ablation).

 Our Work in Burkina Faso